JMagnoJunior/react-microservices-example/README.md

 You can start wherever you want.
 Every project is supposed to be independent from each other.
 I would recommend to take a look into the /accommodation-service first, but every project/service has his own README.md file.
 I will use it to describe the service.

+### How to test it?
+This project will run inside a docker.

+inside the /react-microservices-example folder:
+$ docker-compose up --build

+Sorry, but this process will take a loooooo...ooonng time but with some luck you will be able to run it without errors.

 ### References